 Ever since then, I've been honing my skills, and finding out where my niches are, leading to travels around North America and Europe.

-Anyone who knows me well, knows that I pour over Google Maps and research the places I'm going to visit in great detail before going.
+A. Anyone who knows me well, knows that I pour over Google Maps and research the places I'm going to visit in great detail before going.
 Sometimes my shooting time can be limited, and so I'm usually looking up where I want to be at sunrise or sunset, whether there's a chance for a great nightscape scene, or any cool waterfalls and hikes to check out that would lend to a great photograph.
 In recent years, I've been blessed to be able to go on many road trips.
 I've done multiple 3-5k road trips across the American and Canadian West since 2012, and loved every minute of it.
 These were some pretty intense road trips.
 Many of these were on limited vacation time, and so I needed to make the most of my time.
 Seeing as I love shooting the vivid colors of sunrise and sunset, knowing where I want to be at these times before hand is crucial to my shooting!
 And then there are other times, where I'll stay in one location for a few days, such as times in Aspen, Ridgway and other spots in Colorado to shoot fall colors.
 For example, during a good early winter storm at the height of fall colors a few years ago in Aspen, I spent an entire day driving a 25 mile scenic drive to shoot everything I can find, getting out to enjoy area's off the road as much as possible.
 So while my range of area that I will shoot in a given time can vary greatly, one thing is always constant: I try to at least have a rough plan and research my locations beforehand.
 That's not to say that the plan doesn't go out the window sometimes.
 I may have a specific angle of a beautiful beach picked out, shooting to the south, only to find that the best light at sunset is lighting up in the north.
 This requires me to think on my feet!

-I obviously use Lightroom and Photoshop for post processing.
+A. I obviously use Lightroom and Photoshop for post processing.

 In addition to the standard tools like that, I also have a few iPhone apps that are a must for what I do!
 The Photographers Ephemeris coupled with SkyFire is a great tool for any landscape photographer!
 SkyFire helps me plot whether a great sunrise or sunset may happen.